akuity/terraform-provider-akp/docs/guides/managing-cmps.md

 ## Delete CMPs
 You can delete CMPs by removing them from the `config_management_plugins` block in your `akp_instance` resource.

-!> Note that removing the `config_management_plugins` block from `akp_instance` resource will prune all the CMPs in your AKP Argo CD instance.
+!> Note that removing the entire `config_management_plugins` block from `akp_instance` resource will prune all the CMPs in your AKP Argo CD instance.

 Make sure to review the changes before applying them.